 This free museum features shipwreck artifacts, interactive exhibits about pirates, and the Civil War and the iron clad U.S.S.
 Monitor.
 Pick up a scavenger hunt at the desk if you have kids with you.

-While I enjoyed our entire visit to the Outer Banks, Hatteras Island captured my heart and I don’t feel like a few days was nearly enough time to truly explore (and relax).
-I’m trying to convince my husband that we need to a camping trip for the two of us and my 23-year old is trying to figure out how he can relocate to the Outer Banks.
+While I enjoyed our entire visit to the Outer Banks, Hatteras Island captured my heart.
+I don’t feel like a few days was nearly enough time to truly explore (and relax).
+I’m trying to convince my husband that we need a camping trip for the two of us and my 23-year old is trying to figure out how he can relocate to the Outer Banks.

 Have you spent time exploring the Outer Banks?